up-n-atom/8311/docs/xgs-pon/ont/bfw/was-110i.md

     | -------- | -------------- |
     | admin    | QsCg@7249#5281 |

+    !!! warning "Changing Passwords"
+        The password length isn't restricted from within the web UI; Passwords longer than 16 characters are sliced.

+    ??? note "Password Storage"
+        The default web UI password is stored in `/ptconf/param_ct.xml`.
+Modifications from the web UI are stored in `/ptconf/usrconfig_conf` and take precedence.

 === "Telnet / SSH / UART"
     | Username | Password       |
     | -------- | -------------- |